+The Foundation hosts our Annual Multidisciplinary Research Conference in the Lecture Hall at Sligo University Hospital at the end of November every year.
+The conference features keynote talks by invited speakers and shines a light on the impressive body of research conducted in the North-West; as well as highlighting the collaborative work between SUH and the educational institutions like IT Sligo.
+Our 20th Annual Multidisciplinary Research Conference took place on Friday the 29th of November 2019 at SUH.
 The event was a great success – we had over a 100 attendees from both SUH and ITSligo.
 Tony Canavan, CEO, Saolta Group presented the prizes for the best poster and gave us his thoughts on the proceedings.
 Our two keynote speakers, Prof. Niall Moyna and Prof. Francis Finucane were very well received as were the wide ranging presentations from local researchers.
 Onwards and upwards to 2020!

-Prof. Francis Finucane is a consultant endocrinologist at Galway University Hospitals and honorary personal professor in medicine, NUIG.
+Professor Francis Finucane is a consultant endocrinologist at Galway University Hospitals and honorary personal professor in medicine, NUIG.
 During higher medical training in endocrinology and general internal medicine, he was awarded an MD from Trinity College Dublin for research on the mechanistic basis for type-2 diabetes in young people.
 He then completed an MRC-funded post-doctoral fellowship at the Institute of Metabolic Science in Cambridge, UK, where he studied the effects of structured lifestyle modification on metabolic risk in older people – the first trial to show that exercise reduces liver fat content in humans.
 He conceptualised and validated a novel method to quantify insulin resistance (“leptin: adiponectin ratio”) and also contributed to important discoveries about the genetics of insulin resistance.
 Since returning to Ireland in 2010, he has established a regional bariatric service for patients with severe and complicated obesity, and was the clinical lead for endocrinology at Galway University Hospitals and Saolta from 2014-18.
 He was elected to Council at RCPI in 2017 and has served on various policy groups and the examinations board, as well as representing RCPI on the board of the National Office for Clinical Audit.
 He is a member of several international scientific organisations and peer reviews for several high impact medical journals.
 He is on the editorial board of the journal Obesity Surgery.
 He received the inaugural Clinical research Career Development Award from Saolta this year.

 For information and / or slides from the keynote presentations, please contact email@example.com